-The TRUFORMA canine eACTH assay analytical performance was evaluated and compared with the referencelaboratory predicate Siemens IMMULITE[®] 2000 ACTH assay, an automated solid-phase chemiluminescent sandwich immunoassay.
-Samples from healthy and diseased canines as well as spiked canine plasma samples were analyzed.
+The TRUFORMA eACTH assay's analytical performance was evaluated and compared with the reference laboratory predicate Siemens IMMULITE® 2000 ACTH assay, an automated solid-phase chemiluminescent sandwich immunoassay.
+Samples from healthy and diseased dogs as well as spiked canine plasma samples were analyzed.